HestHub/nix-config/blog.md

 ### found issue with command not found

 I ran into an issue when typing away at the terminal.
-An unwelcome database error popped up every time I fat-fingered a command.
+An icky database error popped up every time I fat-fingered a command.

 ``` shell
 hest@nixos ~> claer